- Individual flats generally require smaller heat pumps

 The project was a collaboration between Thurrock Council in Essex, which owns the tower blocks, and ground source heat pump installers, Kensa.

-It was funded in part by the government’s Social Housing Decarbonisation Fund, which awarded Thurrock Council £3.2m for the installation.
+It was partly funded by the government’s Social Housing Decarbonisation Fund, which awarded Thurrock Council £3.2m for the installation.

 Residents of the flats have reported that the new system is better at keeping their homes warm.